tsgates/arch-wiki-markdown/wiki/Bluetile.md

     # cabal install bluetile

-Note:See BUGS section if you get any compile errors.
+Note:See Known issues section if you get any compile errors.

 Running Bluetile
 ----------------

-After you have installed bluetile, test it:
+After you have installed Bluetile, test it:

     $ ~/.cabal/bin/bluetile